 Al Jazeera says Sudan withdraws journalists' work permits

-CAIRO (AP) — Sudanese authorities have cracked down on Arabic-language foreign media working inside the country, as protests against the autocratic rule of President Omar al-Bashir enter their second month, news channels said.
+CAIRO (AP) — Sudanese authorities have cracked down on Arabic-language foreign media working inside the country, news channels said, as major protests against President Omar al-Bashir enter their second month.

-Qatari satellite broadcaster Al Jazeera said that its correspondents in Sudan had their work permits withdrawn by security officials on Monday, while its Saudi competitor Al Arabiya said its correspondent had his permit revoked as well.
+Qatari satellite broadcaster Al Jazeera said that its correspondents in Sudan had their work permits withdrawn by security officials, while its Saudi competitor Al Arabiya said its correspondent had his permit revoked as well.

-Both channels have been reporting on the unrest despite a media blackout by authorities, who control the press.
-The unrest began in earnest on Dec.
-19 over the failing economy but have led to calls for President Omar al-Bashir's removal.
+Both channels have been reporting on the unrest despite a media blackout by authorities, who firmly control the press.
+The tumult began in earnest on Dec.
+19 over skyrocketing prices and a failing economy, but has led to calls for the autocratic ruler's removal.

-In a statement late Monday on the Arabic-language Facebook page of its Sudanese channel, Al Jazeera said its Khartoum office was told the decision was made after a review of the work of Osama Said Ahmed and Ahmad al-Ruheid, as well as cameraman Badawi Bashir.
+In a statement late Monday on the Arabic-language Facebook page of its Sudanese channel, Al Jazeera said its Khartoum office was told the decision was made after a review of the work of Osama Ahmed and Ahmed Alrehaid, as well as cameraman Badawi Bashir.

+It later denounced the move in a statement from its main press office, calling the decision "arbitrary" and saying it "lacks any credible justification and contradicts the basic norms of press freedom."

+"Al Jazeera Media Network expresses its demand to the Sudanese authorities to reinstate the accreditation of our colleagues at the earliest to enable them to carry out their duties safely and without intimidation, as we believe that Journalism is not a Crime," it said, adding that its work in Sudan would continue.

 The channel says that the men had previously had their permits approved for 2019 by the government Press Council.